Akash-Moudgil/AI-mini-project/README.md

-# Classifying Apple Varieties with Deep Learning
+# Classifying Apple Varieties

-Classifying Apple Varieties with Deep Learning: A Step-by-Step Guide Introduction
+##Classifying Apple Varieties with Deep Learning: A Step-by-Step Guide

+##Introduction
 Fruit classification is a great application of computer vision, often used in agriculture and retail industries to sort and grade produce.
 In this post, we’ll build a Convolutional Neural Network (CNN) model using TensorFlow and Keras to classify different varieties of apples based on their images.
 Specifically, we’ll classify five apple types: Fuji, Golden Delicious, Granny Smith, Lady, and Red Delicious.

 Dataset Preparation